CoinTrailApp/CoinTrailApp/whitepaper.md

 ## Tax Filing

-To accomodate for all tax filing situations, although the default Genesis portfolio should be enough for 95% of the use cases.
+To accommodate for all tax filing situations, although the default Genesis portfolio should be enough for 95% of the use cases.
 CoinTrail supports multiple tax portfolios concept for advance filing.
 Depends on your need:
 - Taxable Income: if staking provider does not handle out 1099-MISC for Earn/Reward at year end then uses the amount that CoinTrail calculated when filing tax.
-If you have multiple staking providers and some does other don't, you should saperate them out in different portfolio.
+If you have multiple staking providers and some does other don't, you should separate them out in different portfolio.
 - Realized Gain/Loss: very straight forward to export tax form 8949 from CoinTrail and import into your favorite tax service.

 ## Conclusion

-Clock skew cross exchanges is a bit of an issue, since the deduplication and tax lots management are depends on it.
-A withdrawal transation happened in one exchange might record later than the deposit into other exchange.
-This's causing an overdraft when matching transaction.
+Clock skew cross exchanges is a bit of an issue, since the deduplication and tax lots management depends on it.
+A withdrawal transaction happened in one exchange might record later than the deposit into another exchange.
+This causes an overdraft when matching transactions.

-To preserve privacy, CoinTrail chooses not to have a central server for the app to phone home, not collect any crash logs...This leads to some challanges on distribution and supporting the community.
+To preserve privacy, CoinTrail chooses not to have a central server for the app to phone home, not collect any crash logs...This leads to some challenges on distribution and supporting the community.

-Tax calculation is not that complex as one might think.
-It can be done manually with small number of transactions but gonna be a challange with larger transactions over long period of time.
-Many SaaS tax services take advatange and charge user a high fee, recurrence subscription...
+Tax calculation is not as complex as one might think.
+It can be done manually with a small number of transactions but gonna be a challenge with larger transactions over long period of time.
+Many SaaS tax services take advantage and charge users a high fee, recurrence subscription...
 CoinTrail is nearly free, just here to help the community.
-CoinTrail (beta) is available on iOS AppStore and being update one in every 2 weeks, with more Exchanges, Mining Pools and Wallets integration.
+CoinTrail (beta) is available on iOS AppStore and being updated one in every 2 weeks, with more Exchanges, Mining Pools and Wallets integration.

 ## References